Nikhilreddy024/Deepake_detection-using-_coatnet/README.md

 ### Preprocessing
+'''bash
-#python FaceExtraction.py <br />
+python FaceExtraction.py
+'''
 &nbsp;&nbsp;&nbsp;Face extraction from video. <br />
 &nbsp;&nbsp;&nbsp;The code works for DFDC dataset.
 You can test it using the sample data provided.

-'''Move the DFDC data chunks to the 'preprocessing/data' folder, then execute FaceExtraction.py to extract faces from videos, storing them in the "/face_data" directory.'''
+Move the DFDC data chunks to the 'preprocessing/data' folder, then execute FaceExtraction.py to extract faces from videos, storing them in the "/face_data" directory.

 ### Train Coatnet